Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Response functions and wavevector dependence

+which shows the assertion, Eq.~\eqref{eq_EpsStandardRel}.
+The importance of this proof lies in the fact that the usual arguments in favor of Eq.~\eqref{eq_EpsStandardRel} are either based on the isotropic limit or operate exclusively with longitudinal fields.
+Correspondingly, it is a priori unclear whether the general definition of the dielectric function given in Eq.~\eqref{eq_genDefDielFct} lends itself to the standard relation \eqref{eq_EpsStandardRel}.

-Importantly, the microscopic current response tensor---or equivalently, the microscopic conductivity tensor---already contains the complete information about all linear electromagnetic response properties (this insight can be traced back at least to Ref.~\cite{KeldyshKirzhnitz}; the fact as such has also been stressed recently in Ref.~\cite{Forcella}; for a systematic derivation of all linear electromagnetic response functions in terms of the conductivity tensor see also Ref.~\cite[\S\,5--6]{ED1}).
+Importantly, as stressed already, the microscopic current response tensor---or equivalently, the microscopic conductivity tensor---already contains the complete information about all linear electromagnetic response properties (this insight can be traced back at least to Ref.~\cite{KeldyshKirzhnitz}; the fact as such has also been stressed recently in Ref.~\cite{Forcella}; for a systematic derivation of all linear electromagnetic response functions in terms of the conductivity tensor see also Ref.~\cite[\S\,5--6]{ED1}).
 In particular, it is possible to reconstruct from the microscopic conductivity tensor the response with respect to strictly longitudinal perturbations.
-However, one has to stress that the corresponding response relations are formulated in terms of response functions at finite wavevectors $|\vec k|>0$ (see Ref.~\cite{Myrta}).
-Hence, these relations can in general not be evaluated na\"{i}vely in the limit $\vec k \to \vec 0$, but require precise knowledge about the response functions in the vicinity of the origin and about the way this origin actually has to be approached.
+However, one has to emphasize as well that the corresponding response relations are formulated in terms of response functions at finite wavevectors $|\vec k|>0$ (see Ref.~\cite{Myrta}).
+Hence, these relations can in general not be evaluated na\"{i}vely in the limit $\vec k \to \vec 0$, but require precise knowledge about the response functions in the vicinity of the origin and the direction of its approach.